PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit gives the leading-singleton Gather-to-Reshape canonicalization one semantic owner in `passes/gather_reshape_cleanup.py`.
-One maintained `ModelIRGraphIndex` supplies graph-order Gather candidates, exclusive Reshape consumers, indexed input replacement, and differential Gather removal.
-Exact axis-zero, one-zero constant buffer, data-input position, shape/signature, dtype/quantization, public-boundary, output-identity, statistics, lineage, and pruning contracts retain valid former behavior.
-Multiple indices, a dynamic leading signature, inconsistent metadata, duplicate producers, and nonzero batch dimensions are newly protected as complete no-ops.
+The latest implementation unit gives marked terminal Softmax-to-Transpose cleanup one semantic owner in `passes/terminal_softmax_layout.py`.
+One maintained `ModelIRGraphIndex` supplies public-output order, terminal consumer checks, unique producer traversal, indexed Softmax output replacement, and differential Transpose removal.
+The canonicalizer and terminal owner now share one marker constant.
+Softmax axis/options, public output identity, copied dtype/quantization/shape/signature, lineage, statistics, and pruning retain valid former behavior.
+A public-input/output Softmax intermediate, a terminal output that is also an input, duplicate producers, reverse operator order, missing tensors, and malformed rank metadata are newly protected as complete no-ops.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.